 One of the most exciting parts of pregnancy for me was planning how I wanted my baby’s nursery to look.
 Of course, it has to be practical but also cute and homely.
-It’s a space that has to be cosy and tranquil for your baby to have optimum sleep.
+It’s a space that has to be cosy and tranquil for your baby (and you!) to have optimum sleep.

 Babies’ rooms can be expensive, especially if you consider that you might only get a few years to use them until they need updating.
 With that in mind, it can be a good idea to design a room that changes and grows with as your baby does, something you can find out how to do by reading my post below.